flaupretre/terraform-ssh-tunnel/README.md

 We use 'bash' by default but you can change it to another string by setting the 'shell_cmd' input variable.

-On Windows, I think it can run with the cygwin environment but I can't help on this.
+On Windows, it should run with the cygwin environment but I never tested it.

 ### 'timeout' utility